Andrew Hamilton Russell: Military career

-In 1885, Russell left Harrow and after spending several months in Germany learning the language, he sat the entrance examination for the Royal Military College, Sandhurst.
+In 1885, Russell left Harrow and after spending several months in Germany learning the language, he sat the entrance examination for the Royal Military College at Sandhurst.
 Two days before taking the exam, he received the news of his mother's death.
 Despite this he scored high marks and duly entered Sandhurst in September 1886.
-Excelling in his military studies, he won the Sword of Honour as the best performing cadet of his intake and passed out in August 1887.
-He was commissioned into the 1st Battalion of the Border Regiment, which was stationed in British India.
+Excelling in his military studies, he won the Sword of Honour as the best performing cadet of his intake, making him "the first New Zealand-born officer to achieve that distinction", and passed out in August 1887.
+He was commissioned as a second lieutenant into the 1st Battalion of the Border Regiment of the British Army, which was then stationed in Sialkot in British India, where he arrived in January 1888.

 There was little action to enliven Russell's time in India and he found duty there tedious.
 Much of his time was spent riding and he earned a "great reputation as a polo player".
-A year later, the Border Regiment was transferred to garrison duties in Burma which, at the time, was experiencing some unrest as bandits carried out guerrilla warfare against the British rulers.
+A year later, his battalion was transferred to garrison duties in Burma which, at the time, was experiencing some unrest as bandits carried out guerrilla warfare against the British rulers.
 However, apart from one minor skirmish, Russell saw little action and spent much of his time training mounted infantry.
-The regiment was stationed in Burma for six months before it moved to England to return to its home barracks in Dover.
-Disillusioned with how his military career was developing, he began to consider leaving the British Army.
+The battalion was stationed in Burma for six months before it moved to England to return to its home barracks in Dover, Kent.
+Disillusioned with how his military career was developing, he began to consider leaving the army.
 In June 1891, after applications to join units in Southern Africa were rejected, he transferred to the British Indian Army.
-Assigned to a substandard infantry regiment back in Burma he grew even more dissatisfied with his career and in August 1892, he resigned his commission.
+Assigned to a substandard infantry regiment back in Burma, he grew even more dissatisfied with his military career and in August 1892, he resigned his commission.